cisagov/new-user-alert-tf-module/examples/basic_usage/README.md

-# Notify an SNS Topic When a New IAM or SSO User is Created #
+# Notify an SNS Topic When Certain IAM or SSO User or Group Events Occur #

+Specifically, the SNS topic is notified when a new IAM or SSO user is created or deleted, a user is added or removed from a group, or a group is created or deleted.

 ## Usage ##